Unidata/netcdf-c/docs/auth.md

 authentication.
 Note that only simple password authentication is supported in this format.
-Specifically note that [redirection-based](#REDIR) authorization will not work with this because the username and password will only be used on the initial request, not the redirection
+Specifically note that [redirection-based](#REDIR) authorization may not work with this because the username and password will only be used on the initial request, not the redirection.
+Note also that the `user:password` form may contain characters that must be escaped.
+See the <a href="#USERPWDESCAPE">password escaping</a> section to see how to properly escape the user and password.

 ## RC File Authentication {#DODSRC}
 The netcdf library supports an _rc_ file mechanism to allow the passing